-Why other test case design techniques for business logic cannot prove to be useful as Decision Tables?
+Why can't other test case design techniques for business logic prove to be useful as Decision Tables?

 1) Boundary value analysis and Equivalence class partitioning are meant for numeric ranges and length.
 Both of these techniques alone cannot ensure 100% test coverage for business rules.

-2) Error guessing is more about experience.
+2) Error guessing is more about the experience.
 Though experience is required, it cannot prove to be everything.

 3) With state transition testing technique, one can ensure that all parts of the logical tree are covered but it does not suggest document or artifact as decision table technique ensures coverage with a decision table (fig 1.1).

-For writing test cases for business logic, it is advisable to follow below steps to prepare test cases so as to ensure maximum test coverage:
+For writing test cases for business logic, it is advisable to follow the below steps to prepare test cases so as to ensure maximum test coverage:

 Step #1) Use decision table test case design technique to attain 100% logical coverage.